 Port of Virginia Solidifies Plans To Deepen and Expand Shipping Channels

 This project will position the port with the deepest shipping channel on the East Coast.
 The Port of Norfolk is the third largest port for U.S. containerized grain exports.
-For more information, see the Port of Virginia’s website.
+You can purchase shipping containers for sale to have more options available and are able to expand your the shipping of your products to other countries.

 California Plans Public Hearing on Control Measure for Oceangoing Vessels

 On December 5, 2019, the California Air Resources Board will conduct a public hearing on a proposed regulation aimed at reducing air pollution at California ports and marine terminals.
 Implementing several changes to the existing At-Berth regulation, the proposed regulation would further reduce emissions generated from oceangoing vessels at berth.
-The new regulation would also help carriers meet compliance challenges stemming from operational difficulties that could not be foreseen when the existing regulation was written.
+The new regulation would also help carriers meet compliance challenges stemming from operational difficulties that could not be foreseen when the existing regulation was written, that´s why it is important to hire ocean freight shipping services who don´t break any regulations so you know your products are in good hands.

 Furthermore, the proposed regulation would expand the scope of the existing regulation by increasing the number of controlled visits from the currently regulated vessel categories and by including new vessel categories (such as vehicle carriers and tanker vessels), new ports, and independent marine terminals.
 Written comments not physically submitted at the hearing must be submitted by December 2, 2019.